RogerioRomualdo/PharmacyMicroService/README.md

 - Unit testing with **Jest**
 - **TDD** as the chosen design pattern
 - **TypeORM** as the chosen ORM because of it's integration with typescript

-## Final notes

-Didn't make it in time so i froze what i was doing and upped it to a new branch (<a href=https://github.com/RogerioRomualdo/PharmacyMicroService/tree/late>late</a>).
-Was doing the communication between the two micro services via GRPC